GaloisInc/saw-script/doc/manual/manual.md

 Salsa20 is a stream cipher developed in 2005 by Daniel J. Bernstein, built on a pseudorandom function utilizing add-rotate-XOR (ARX) operations on 32-bit words[^4].
-Bernstein himself has provided a number of public domain implementations of the cipher, optimized for common machine architectures.
+Bernstein himself has provided several public domain implementations of the cipher, optimized for common machine architectures.
 For the mathematically inclined, his specification for the cipher can be found [here](http://cr.yp.to/snuffle/spec.pdf).

 The repository referenced above contains three implementations of the Salsa20
-cipher: A reference Cryptol implementation (which we take as correct in this example), and two C implmentations, one of which is from Bernstein himself.
-For the purposes of this example, we focus on the second of these C implementations, which more closely matches the Cryptol implementation.
-A full verification of Bernstein's implementation is available in `examples/salsa20/djb`, for the interested.
+cipher: A reference Cryptol implementation (which we take as correct in this example), and two C implementations, one of which is from Bernstein himself.
+For this example, we focus on the second of these C implementations, which more closely matches the Cryptol implementation.
+Full verification of Bernstein's implementation is available in `examples/salsa20/djb`, for the interested.
 The code for this verification task can be found in the files named according to the pattern `examples/salsa20/(s|S)alsa20.*`.

 ### Verifications